OpenNews/srccon-site-starterkit/README.md

 	* sponsors (including an initial redirect that sends traffic to the "how to sponsor" page)

 ### Pre-launch checklist
+What to do after copying this repository to set up a new SRCCON site:

 * settings
+	* CNAME
+		* delete this file!
+(It only exists to point to [the demo site for this repo](http://site-starterkit.srccon.org).)
+If you use GitHub's "Create repository from template" feature to set up your new site repository, you may need to `git rm` this file to get rid of it.
 	* _config.yml
 		* under `defaults`, add new values for:
 			 * `event_name`